iarpanpatil/VPlus/README.md

     });
 ```

-## API
+## Custom Validation API

 There may be a circumstance where you might want to add your own validation rules for this there is a simpel API, but there are a few things you need to know first.

 -----

 1. You need to still speicfy a error message in the custom attribute as the first value in the array.
-2. You also need to be aware that the validation must return false for any failed validation
+2. You also need to be aware that the validation must return false for any failed validation and true for passed validation
 3. The attribute name is dashed cased while the validation function name is camelCased.

 -----